espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Darting Monkey.md

 # Darting Monkey
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You have a heightened awareness in combat, and your darting strikes prevent your foes from distracting you or breaking your focus.
-When you hit a creature of your level or lower while that creature is flanking you, flanking doesn't make you [[Off-Guard]] to that creature.
+When you hit a creature of your level or lower while that creature is flanking you, flanking doesn't make you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to that creature.
 This benefit lasts until the start of your next turn or until the creature moves, whichever comes first.
 The creature can still help its other allies flank.